-Tours in uzbekistan
+Tours in Uzbekistan

 Uzbekistan tours are all about the amazing old Silk Road cities and their beautiful monuments or even older signs of culture from thousand year back.
 Cities like Bukhara, Sarmakand and Khiva will mesmerize you with their blue tiled lapiz lazuli colored domes and beautifully carved stone ornaments.